Skip to Content

 What is Instant gratification

-Instant gratification, also called immediate gratification, is the urge to satisfy a craving right away, without considering its long term effects or a bigger picture.
+Instant gratification, or immediate gratification, is the urge to satisfy a craving without considering its long-term effects or the bigger picture.

 We live in an age of instant gratification.

-Unlike previous generations, in this digital age, we get social media sites, YouTube videos, Netflix programs, online shopping, Amazon same-day delivery, and Doordash instant meals.
+Unlike previous generations, we get social media sites, YouTube videos, Netflix programs, online shopping, Amazon same-day delivery, and Doordash instant meals in this digital age.

 How will all these new technologies and instant gratification affect our youth?